timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 Now the team can play around with all these solutions and pick the best one.
 `Packages` should be as smart as possible, developing such a `Package` should never takes more than one sprint (max.
 14 days) for one developer.
-A typical Scrum Team with 5 backend developers theoretically should be able to build 5 different implementations of one package peer sprint.
+A typical scrum team with 5 backend developers theoretically should be able to build 5 different implementations of the same `Package` peer sprint.

 All these Dto's must implement the ProductInterface provided by the `Domain Package`.
 Deleteing / Replacing `Packages` `must` be easy.